scoville/dryeye-defender-public/README.md

-# Eye blink detection gui
+# DryEye Defender

-Basic prototype for detecting eyeblink and warn user when blinking is too low
+The graphical user interface for the DryEye Defender software: detecting blinks and providing reminders to blink.

 ## How to install